HubBucket-Team/gdc-docs/docs/Visualization_Documentation/API_Endpoints.md

 (truncated)
 ```

-The number of ssms in each chromosome could then be determined by taking the count of each value in the first column.
+The number of ssms in each chromosome could then be determined by calculating the count of each value in the first column.

 ## Analysis Endpoints

-In addition the three endpoints mentioned previously, several `analysis` endpoints were designed to quickly retrieve specific datasets used for visualization display.
+In addition the `ssms`, `ssm_occurrences`, and `genes` endpoints mentioned previously, several `analysis` endpoints were designed to quickly retrieve specific datasets used for visualization display.

 * __analysis/survival__
 * __analysis/top_cases_counts_by_genes__